-Betting on sport is, by nature, a very uncertain business, but can bettors keep a tight grip on the randomness of it all?
-Joseph Buchdahl looks at the best way to tackle the inevitable randomness in sports betting.
+By its very nature, betting on sport is an uncertain business, so how can bettors keep a tight grip on the randomness of it all?
+Joseph Buchdahl looks at the best way to tackle the inevitable randomness that occurs in sports betting.

-In December 2012, Mirio Mella published an article for Pinnacle discussing the illusion of control and the misinterpretation of meaningless correlations in data that are inherently random, uncontrollable and unpredictable.
+In the article The illusion of control, we looked at the risks and dangers associated with the misinterpretation of meaningless correlations in data that are inherently random, uncontrollable and unpredictable.

-In sports betting, the idea that outcomes can yield to the application of information and knowledge about a team or player can give rise to an exaggerated sense of belief in one’s predictive ability.
-As Mella says, “a little information is a dangerous thing.”
+In sports betting, the idea that outcomes can directly rate to information and knowledge about a team or player can give rise to an exaggerated sense of belief in one’s predictive ability.
+As mentioned in the article, a little information can be a dangerous thing.

-Furthermore, our self-serving attribution bias ensures that we are more likely to associate forecasting successes to internal attributes (I am a skilled forecaster and my skill led to a correct call), whilst associating failures with external attributes (I was unlucky).
+Furthermore, our self-serving attribution bias ensures that we are more likely to associate forecasting successes with internal attributes (such as the thought that a bettor is a skilled forecaster possessing skills capable of leading to a correct call), whilst associating failures with external attributes (for instance, if the bet lost then the bettor was simply unlucky).

-Despite being unpalatable to our craving for control, the reality is that, like weather forecasting and the stock market, sports betting is inherently a very uncertain business, where the evolution of a game is complex, chaotic, and conceivably even non-deterministic if we concede that what takes place might be largely influenced by the quantum world.
+Despite a craving for control, the reality is that similarly to weather forecasting and the stock market, sports betting is inherently a very uncertain business.
+The evolution of a game or match is complex, chaotic and conceivably even non-deterministic if we concede that what takes place might be entirely dictated by chance.

-To ensure that we are not fooled by randomness, a useful exercise is to analyse just how much inherent random variability actually exists in sporting outcomes.
+To ensure that we are not entirely fooled by randomness, a useful exercise is to analyse exactly how much inherent random variability actually exists in sporting outcomes.

-One way we can do this is plot a time series of hypothetical betting returns from fair odds to see how much they vary over different time scales.
+A method of ascertaining this is to plot a time series of hypothetical betting returns from fair odds to see how much they vary over different time scales.
 Betting odds merely represent probability estimates for our expectations.

-The wisdom of (betting) crowds ensures that, on average, these odds prove to be a very reliable indicator of ‘true’ probabilities.
-But randomness ensures that outcomes frequently deviate from idealised market expectations.
-Let’s take a look at how.
+The Wisdom of the Crowd ensures that on average, these odds prove to be a very reliable indicator of ‘true’ probabilities.
+However, randomness ensures that outcomes frequently deviate from idealised market expectations.

-The first time series below plots the 10-match moving average level-stakes return on investment (or yield) for betting on all home, draw and away outcomes for ten seasons of English league football matches (2005/06 to 2014/15).
+Firstly, the graph below plots the ten-match moving average level-stakes return on investment (or yield) for betting on all home, draw and away outcomes for ten seasons of English league soccer matches (specifically from 2005-06 to 2014-15).

 The fair betting odds are based on real market average match betting odds with the bookmaker’s profit margin removed.

-The time series is full of noise.
-Unsurprisingly, the majority of punters will recognise and accept that over small samples of just 30 bets, unexpected results will cause significant deviation from the expectation of 0%.
+As you can see, the sheer deviation in results makes it difficult to draw any reasonable conclusions.
+The majority of bettors will recognise and accept that over small samples of just 30 bets, unexpected results will cause significant deviation from the expected yield of 0%.

-Lucky underdog winners, for example, will push the line well above zero, whilst an excess of winning favourites that offer proportionally smaller (level stakes) returns will drop it below zero.
+For instance, lucky underdog winners will push the line well above zero, while an excess of winning favourites that offer proportionally smaller level stake returns will drop it below zero.

-The second time series shows the 100-match moving average level-stakes returns.
-There remains considerable inherent random variability over a 20% range about break-even.
-The largest deviation was a whopping 23.5% from 300 bets.
+The second graph shows the 100-match moving average level-stakes return for the same fixtures.
+As you will see, there remains considerable inherent random variability, with the largest deviation producing a formidable 23.5% yield from 300 bets.

-Finally, we have the plot for the 1000-match moving average level-stakes returns.
-There is still a considerable residual inherent random variability.
-Remember, 1,000 matches imply 3,000 bets.
+Even the graph for the 1000-match moving average level-stakes return exhibits a notable residual inherent random variability.

-The key message is this: just because you might have shown a 20% yield after 300 wagers or a 4% yield after 3,000 wagers does not imply that your skill caused that to happen.
-Unless you are aware of the level of randomness in sports across all time scales, you are likely be fooled by your own self-serving attributions biases.
+The key point to take away from this is just because you might have achieved a 20% yield after 300 wagers or a 4% yield after 3,000 wagers, there is no means of confirming that any degree of skill caused that to happen.
+Unless you are aware of the level of randomness in sports across all time scales, you are likely be fooled by your own self-serving attribution biases.

-The sharpest punters recognise that whilst they are better at forecasting sporting outcomes than the remainder of their competition, most of what happens in sports is largely a matter of chance.
+Even the sharpest bettors will recognise that while they may be more effective at forecasting sporting outcomes than other bettors, most of what happens in sports is largely a matter of chance.

-As Nate Silver, who demonstrated that a skilled poker player could still be showing losses after 100,000 unlucky hands, might say, the signal is weak and the noise is loud.
+Nate Silver demonstrated that the world’s best poker player can still lose money from 100,000 unlucky hands.
+As some might say, the signal is weak and the noise is loud.